The prickly shrub that bears red, pink, yellow or white flowers is called a rosa (feminine, plural: rose) in Italian.

 Did you know that…?

 An alternative translation for rosa that has nothing to do with the plant is a list or group of qualified or deserving people chosen based on a first selection.
-For instance, una rosa dei giocatori would translate as a shortlist of players.
+For instance, la rosa dei giocatori would translate as the shortlist of players.

 Expressions featuring the word ‘rosa’